Table of Contents

 Starting at 2nd level, when you hit a creature with an attack roll, you can choose to focus your senses on that creature, marking it as your quarry.
 The target remains marked until it dies, or until you finish a short or long rest, fall unconscious, or use this feature again to mark another creature.

-Whenever you successfully damage your quarry with a weapon attack or a ranger spell that requires an attack roll, you can increase that damage by one roll of your Quarry Die.
+Whenever you damage your quarry with a weapon attack or a ranger spell that requires an attack roll, you can increase that damage by one roll of your Quarry Die.
 This die starts as a d6 and scales with you as you gain Ranger levels, as shown in the Ranger table.

 You can use this feature to designate quarry the number of times shown for your ranger level in the Ranger table.
 You regain one expended use when you finish a short rest and all expended uses when you finish a long rest.